 Hong Kong's property market takes hit from Cathay job cuts

-[HONG KONG] Calls from laid off Cathay Pacific Airways pilots began arriving at Okay Property Agency not long after the Hong Kong airline announced one of the biggest job cuts in global aviation.
+CALLS from laid-off Cathay Pacific Airways pilots began arriving at OKAY Property Agency not long after the Hong Kong airline announced one of the biggest job cuts in global aviation.

-Vacancies for apartments priced at HK$65,000 (S$11,363) a month or more had already been rising in Discovery Bay, a neighbourhood about 30 minutes from the airport that's home to many pilots, said Nina Schulte-Mattler, a senior manager in the residential division of Okay Property.
-In Tung Chung, another area popular among Cathay employees, about 60 renters have surrendered their leases over the past three months, according to Joe Lee, a senior area sales manager at Midland Realty.
+Vacancies for apartments priced at HK$65,000 (S$11,382) a month or more had already been rising in Discovery Bay, a neighbourhood about 30 minutes from the airport that is home to many pilots, said Nina Schulte-Mattler, a senior manager in the residential division of OKAY Property.
+In Tung Chung, another area popular among Cathay employees, about 60 renters have surrendered their leases over the past three months, said Joe Lee, a senior area sales manager at Midland Realty.

-"I've never seen so many people giving up their rented apartments in my career," Mr Lee said.
+"I've never seen so many people giving up their rented apartments in my career," he said.
 "Local crew members who were let go or had their salaries cut are terminating their leases."
-Cathay's shares fell 3.4 per cent to HK$5.70 in Hong Kong, the most in a month..
+Cathay's shares fell 3.4 per cent to HK$5.7 in Hong Kong - the most in a month.

-Hong Kong's flagship airline had introduced an unpaid leave programme for staff earlier in the year as monthly losses climbed to as much as HK$3 billion.
-In addition to announcing the job cuts on Wednesday, it said executive pay reductions will continue and a third voluntary leave plan for ground staff will be introduced in the first half of next year.

 Your feedback is important to us